Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/execute-booking-mutatuion.md

 import { MAKE_A_BOOKING } from "../../graphql/Mutations"
 ```

-Next we need to call the `mutate` function to make the booking and store the booking data in state so that we can us it on the Confirmation Tab:
+Next we need to call the `mutate` function to make the booking and store the booking data in state so that we can use it on the Confirmation Tab:

 ```javascript
 const [mutate, { data: mutationData, loading }] = useMutation(MAKE_A_BOOKING)